TIBCOSoftware/snappydata/docs/security/authentication_connecting_to_a_secure_cluster.md

 ## Using Snappy Jobs

-When submitting Snappy jobs, using `snappy-job.sh`, provide user credentials through a configuration file using the option `--passfile`.
+When submitting Snappy jobs using `snappy-job.sh`, provide user credentials through a configuration file using the option `--passfile`.

 For example, a sample configuration file is provided below: